Orbe1/official-job-monitor/README.md

 Currently:

 - SQLite is the configured database
-- authentication uses a local development identity
+- Authentication uses a local development identity
-- monitoring is explicit, local, and rate-limited
+- Monitoring is local and rate-limited
-- notifications and email delivery remain development-only
+- Notifications and email delivery remain development-only
-- no public deployment is currently available
+- No public deployment is currently available

-The next milestones are enabling reviewed Ashby sources, adding continuous integration, and creating a public read-only deployment.
+Planned milestones include enabling reviewed Ashby sources, adding continuous integration, and creating a public read-only deployment.

 ## Documentation